withastro/roadmap/proposals/0047-content-layer.md

     digest?: number | string;
     /** The rendered content, if applicable. */ rendered?: RenderedContent;
+    /** When an is deferred, it's rendering is executed at runtime. */
+    deferredRender: boolean
   }) => boolean;
   values: () => Array<DataEntry>;
   keys: () => Array<string>;